| | |

 Instructions

 • Melt 1 tablespoon of the butter in a skillet.
-Add the diced carrots, onion, and celery then cook over medium heat until softened; add the thyme sprigs.
+Add the diced carrots, onion, and celery, and cook over medium heat until softened.
+Add the thyme sprigs.

 • Place a roasting rack in a roasting pan.
-Salt the chicken all over and set it breast side up on a rack in the pan.
+Salt the entire chicken evenly and set it breast side up on a rack in the pan.

 • Place the chicken into the oven and roast for about 1 hour and 15 minutes, as follows: